PythonRSAS/pythonrsas.github.io/_posts/2020-02-06-2-counterparty-credit-risk.md

 In traditional insurance contract, policy coverage limit caps how much an insurer will indemnify the insured in the event of covered loss.
 In bank term loan contract, the amount the bank has lent to the borrower is the exposure at risk.

 Whereas the credit exposure under derivative contracts is a *function* of market conditions and other underlying risk factors.
 It is much more stochastic (aka random) in nature.

-This uncertainty has two steps:
-1. Whether there is credit exposure, and
-2. How much

-In plain language, for a particular derivative contract, a bank has counterparty credit risk **if it has something to lose** if the other side does not fulfill the contract.
+In plain words, for a particular derivative contract, a bank has counterparty credit risk **if it has something to lose** if the other side does not fulfill the contract.

 Bank has credit exposure to its counterparty only if it is in the money, i.e., if the contract value is positive from the bank’s perspective.
 Because the bank has to pay new counterparty money to assume the position of the defaulted old counterparty.